koslo/node-red-contrib-time-controller/README.md

 ### Use rgb mode

-Use [red, green, blue, brightness] instead of a single value for one channel.
+Use [red, green, blue, brightness, ...] instead of a single value for one channel.

+### output type

+If true the output is returned in Percent else as integer (0-255).

 ### possible suncalc events